 BIBLE XII.
-A study of the doctaine of God, His character and works; of Man, his creation, nature, and fail; of Christ, His pre-existence, His incarnation, and His redemptive work; and of the person of the Holy Spirit and His work in creation, the world, and believers.
-Text: Pardington's "Outline Studies in Ch istian Doctrine."
+A study of the doctrine of God, His character and works; of Man, his creation, nature, and fall; of Christ, His pre-existence, His incarnation, and His redemptive work; and of the person of the Holy Spirit and His work in creation, the world, and believer.
+Text: Pardington's "Outline Studies in Christian Doctrine."
 Collateral reading and class discussions.
 Required in all graduate courses.
 Value, 4 semester hours.
-Offered two hours in each semester in 1936-37.
+Offered two hours in each semester of 1938-39.